cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage2_Conceptual_and_Logical_Design.md

 * The relation is in 3NF.
 * X should be a superkey for every functional dependency X−>Y in a given relation.

-Every LHS in the FD’s is the primary key of the relation ( Subcategory is a weak entity dependent on Category so its primary key is [CategoryId, SubcategoryId]) and two attribute relations are always in BCNF so the schema is in BCNF form.
+Every LHS in the FD’s is the primary key of the relation and two attribute relations are always in BCNF so the schema is in BCNF form.

 ### 5 Relational Schema